ibm-maximo-dev/maximo_workerInsights/README.md

 # *IBM IoT Worker and Home Insights Adapter for IBM Maximo for Oil and Gas and IBM Maximo Health, Safety and Environment Manager*

 ## Overview
 [IBM IoT Worker and Home Insights](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?infotype=AN&subtype=CA&htmlfid=897/ENUS218-258&appname=USN), which was formerly known as IBM IoT for Insurance on Cloud, is a fully-managed cloud service offering that collects and analyzes data from sensors, such as wearables devices, to detect risks that are related to the employee work environment.
-It can detect falls, fatigue, heat exposure, and many others potenial hazards.
+It can detect falls, fatigue, heat exposure, and many others potential hazards.

 In this context, after a potential hazard is detected by IoT Worker and Home Insights, [IBM Maximo Health, Safety and Environment Manager](https://www.ibm.com/support/knowledgecenter/en/SS5GME_7.6.1/com.ibm.hse.doc/pdf_hse_qsg.html) / [IBM Maximo for Oil and Gas](https://www.ibm.com/support/knowledgecenter/en/SSLL9G_7.6.0/com.ibm.oil.doc/pdf_oil_qsg.html) is able to handle and address this hazard by starting the Incident Management process.